miloshadzic/miloshadzic.github.com/_posts/2013-01-21-requirejs-compilation.md

 draft: false
 ---

-Splitting all your code into modules and loading them with RequireJS makes for a warm and fuzzy development experience.
+Splitting all your JavaScript code into modules and loading them with RequireJS makes for a warm and fuzzy development experience.
 At some point though, I'd like to deliver a single file with all the dependencies included.
 The biggest reason being that HTTP requests are expensive and by lazy-loading all your tiny modules, RequireJS makes a lot of them.

 There's an optimizing tool for RequireJS called [r.js][rjs].
 You can use it to minimize and concatenate your code.
 The documentation is in